OpenSpace/OpenSpace-WebGui/README.md

  - Prefer default styling as much as possbile when using Mantine components.
  - Use `Props` over `Style` object when adding custom styling to components.
  - Import using the `@` notation e.g., `import { InfoBox } from '@/components/InfoBox/InfoBox'` as much as possible.
 Relative paths can be used for child or sibling components e.g., `import { PlayBackButton } from './PlayBack/PlayBackButton'`

+## OpenSpace JavaScript API
+we now support a TypeScript version of our [JavaScript API](https://github.com/OpenSpace/openspace-api-js), since the API updates quite frequently with new OpenSpace Lua functions we've decided to keep a manual copy of the TypeScript API in this repository.
+As such, we need to manually update the API declaration file from time to time, to get correct and proper syntax highlighting when calling Lua functions.

+Follow the steps here (TODO: link to api-js readme describing steps to generate file)

  ## Deploy